aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-svg/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to SVG in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to SVG document format in Java.
+The following example demonstrates how to convert XLSB to SVG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into SVG format.
+Follow the easy steps to convert XLSB to SVG.
 Upload your XLSB file, then simply save it as SVG file.
 For both XLSB reading and SVG writing you can use fully qualified filenames.
 The output SVG content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}